anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 ..
    Editor's note: The possibility to SR-IOV for DPDK is under discussion.

-   Refer to software and hardware profile features at :ref:`ref_model:chapters/chapter05:cloud infrastructure software profiles features and requirements`.
+   Refer to software and hardware profile features in Chapter 5 of cite:p:`refmodel`.

 AF_XDP Architecture
 ^^^^^^^^^^^^^^^^^^^